jpikl/cfxnes/core/README.md

 # CFxNES Core

-Collection of JavaScript classes that forms core of the [CFxNES emulator](../README.md).
+Collection of JavaScript components that forms core of the [CFxNES emulator](../README.md).
 The core can be independently used in browser or in Node.js environment.

-When using components from CFxNES core, it is highly recommended to compile the result with the [closure compiler](https://github.com/google/closure-compiler) in `ADVANCED_OPTIMIZATIONS` mode to gain significant performance boost.
+When using components, it is highly recommended to compile the result with the [closure compiler](https://github.com/google/closure-compiler) in `ADVANCED_OPTIMIZATIONS` mode to gain the best performance.

 ## Initialization